5 Simple Side Dishes Fancy Enough to Serve to Company!

 How to Prepare:

-In your stand mixer with the dough hook attached, mix a third of the flour, all of the yeast, sugar, kosher salt and 3 tablespoons of the melted butter.
+In your stand mixer with the dough hook attached, mix a third of the flour, all of the yeast, sugar, kosher salt, and 3 tablespoons of the melted butter.
 Spin that around on low for about 2 minutes, then add in the milk and egg mixture; and the rest of the flour, mix to combine.
 Knead dough 6 to 8 minutes on medium or until dough is smooth and comes together.
-With floured hands, turn the dough out into to the oiled bowl.
-Rub top of dough with a little bit more of the oil, lightly cover with plastic wrap.
-Let rise in warm spot (I use the top of my fridge) for approximately 90 minutes.
+With floured hands, turn the dough out into the oiled bowl.
+Rub top of the dough with a little bit more of the oil, lightly cover with plastic wrap.
+Let rise in a warm spot (I use the top of my fridge) for approximately 90 minutes.

 With a sharp knife, chop the rosemary until fine, then toss rosemary with any of the remaining melted butter; brush over top of dough along with a generous sprinkle of the coarse Maldon sea salt.
 Bake 20 to 25 minutes or until deep golden brown.
 Serve warm and enjoy!